Sapling-Chores/SAPPTEK-HackPad/README.md

 ### This is a Cyberpunk Themed HackPad Containing 11 programmable keys with cool LEDs and a 0.93 inch oled.

 # Why I made this project?
 I am a part of The HackClub, and I made this HackPad for the event "BLUEPRINT".
-And since I am Very big Fan of 'CyberPunk EdgeRunner', I made CyberPunk themed HackPad.
+And since I am Very big Fan of 'CyberPunk EdgeRunner', I chosed CyberPunk themed HackPad.

 # Specification-
 * This HackPad uses an small sized XIAO RP2040 DIP Microcontroller to control switches.